-JEFFERSON CITY, Mo. — The Green Belt Express and private property rights took center stage at a committee hearing on a bill limiting which companies can use eminent domain.
+JEFFERSON CITY, Mo. — The Grain Belt Express and private property rights took center stage at a committee hearing on a bill limiting which companies can use eminent domain.

 HB 1062, sponsored by Rep. Jim Hansen, proposes that no private entity has the power of eminent domain for the purposes of constructing above-ground merchant lines.
 Over the course of Monday afternoon and into the evening, roughly a dozen people testified on the bill to the House General Laws Committee.